jordanadrianoo/Pink-Panda-Color-Theme/README.md

 # Pink Panda Color Theme
- This repository is a pre-set of colors for IDE's The color scheme was also inspired by Panda Syntax theme.
-Below is a set of colors for Dark Theme text editors inside IDE's
+ This repository is a custom dark pink theme for Visual Studio.
+This repository will explain list each text type with its color component.

 ## Text Editor